geomydas/notes/src/subjects/english/quarter-2/imagery.md

    - Example: He ran like the wind.
 2. Metaphor: A figurative image which identifies one thing with another without the use of "Like" or "as".
 It is an implied analogy.
    - Example: She is a shining star in the class.
-   - Example: Her life is a rollercaoster.
+   - Example: Her life is a rollercoaster.

 ## Types of Imagery